openfaas/faas-cli/README.md

 ### Get started: Install the CLI

-Installation is simple with a choice of options using `curl` or `brew`:
+You can install the CLI with a `curl` utility script, `brew` or by downloading the binary from the releases page.
+Once installed you'll get the `faas-cli` command and `faas` alias.

-One shot with curl:
+Utility script with `curl`:

 ```
 $ curl -sSL https://cli.openfaas.com | sudo sh
 ```

 Non-root with curl (requires further actions as advised after downloading):

 ```
 $ curl -sSL https://cli.openfaas.com | sh
 ```

-brew:
+Via brew:

 ```
 $ brew install faas-cli
 ```